xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 ## Summary

 Hope this document helps to understand the matching criteria on the basis of packet length.
 This can be particularly useful in mitigating packets with sizes which are known for malicious behaviour.
-Those can be detected and prevented from creating data plane security.
+Those can be detected and prevented from causing data plane security issues.

 Stay tuned for the next matching criteria and its interpretation at the hardware level.